pyk/tree-sitter-solidity/README.md

 - `?` Optional
 - `*` Zero or more
-- `(Choice)` The child of pragma is a choice between solidity, abicoder, or experimental.
+- `(Choice)` e.g. The child of pragma is a choice between solidity, abicoder, or experimental.
 - `+` One or more

 ## Setup